rfelixallen/inhospitable/README.md

 * Add in Main Menu
 ** Enter keyboard command in main window to return to menu
 * Add in Save/Load
+* UI Fixes
+** Prevent Player from starting inside an unwalkable position

 Log
+8/2/15
+-Fixed the menu bug that would not redraw map until user input while also processing an enemy turn.

 7/29/15
 -Updated Menu so that the text fully displays, and there is also a help menu for instructions.